User Guide for the DirectX Target

 The DirectX runtime APIs read a file format based on the DirectX Specification..
 In different codebases the file format is referred to by different names (specifically DXBC and DXILContainer).
 Since the format is used to store both DXBC and DXIL outputs, and the ultimate goal is to support both as code generation targets in LLVM, the LLVM codebase uses a more neutral name, DXContainer.

 The DXContainer format is sparsely documented in the functional specification, but a reference implementation exists in the DirectXShaderCompiler..
+The format is documented in the LLVM project docs as well (see DirectX Container).

 Support for generating DXContainer files in LLVM, is being added to the LLVM MC layer for object streamers and writers, and to the Object and ObjectYAML libraries for testing and object file tooling.